 All successful firms usually settle into a comfortable rhythm.
-They know what they do, they are good at what they, and they deliver on that repeatedly.
+They know what they do and what they are good at, and then they deliver on that repeatedly.

 …Until what they do is, all of a sudden, not what the market wants any more.